tsly123/HULA-DAMA/README.md

 Below is the fine-tune result of DAMA compared to other state-of-the-art methods pretrained on **brain cells dataset** and **ImageNet-1k**.
 Please see the paper for detailed results.

 ### Brain Cell datasets
+Please see the Supplementary Materials for more results and figures.
 ##### Cell Classification
 |                    | 0     | 1     | 2     | 3     | 4     | 5     | 6     | 7     | 8     | 9     | Avg. &#8593;          | Err. &#8595; |
 |--------------------|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:--------------------------:|:-------------------:|